Colin Moulding: After XTC

 After releasing 14 albums, XTC disbanded in 2006.
-In February 2007, Partridge told music website Pitchfork Media that Moulding was "not interested in music any more, and doesn't want to write", which Moulding himself later confirmed.
+In February 2007, Partridge told music website Pitchfork that Moulding was "not interested in music any more, and doesn't want to write", which Moulding himself later confirmed.

 In November 2008, he emerged for an interview about "Making Plans For Nigel" for an installment in the series of interviews by Todd Bernhardt.
 He gave a two-hour interview in December on the Todd Rundgren fansite, Rundgren Radio.

 Moulding made vocal contributions to a Billy Sherwood progressive rock album (The Prog Collective, August 2012), combining with Rick Wakeman on "Check Point Karma".
 In 2012, he appeared on Sherwood's album Songs of the Century: An All-Star Tribute to Supertramp.

 He performed a lead vocal for the song "The Man Who Died Two Times" from the album In Extremis by the progressive rock band Days Between Stations (released 15 May 2013) and appears in the video for the song, released in June 2014.

 Moulding played bass on "High Noon", a track on Anton Barbeau's 2016 release Magic Act, and contributed vocals to the title track of Little World, a 2016 collaboration between Barbeau and Sacramento singer Allyson Seconds.
 Moulding also appeared in both the "High Noon" and "Little World" videos.

 In 2017, Moulding and Chambers recorded an EP titled Great Aspirations that was credited to TC&I. It was released on 20 October 2017.
-In October and November 2018, TC&I—featuring Moulding, Chambers, Steve Tilling, Gary Bamford, Susannah Bevington and Moulding's son, Lee—played a series of six gigs at the Swindon Arts Centre.
+In October and November 2018, TC&I—featuring Moulding, Chambers, Steve Tilling (from Circu5), Gary Bamford, Susannah Bevington and Moulding's son, Lee—played a series of six gigs at the Swindon Arts Centre.
 The sets consisted of a selection of Moulding's songs from XTC's career plus material from the TC&I EP and a cover of Andy Partridge's "Statue of Liberty".
 Highlights of the concerts were released in August 2019 on CD and in download format under the title Naked Flames: Live at Swindon Arts Centre.

+He has since released his solo debut EP The Hardest Battle in 2021.